 Steve and his wife live in Atlanta, GA and have 2 grown children and 3 grandchildren.

 John W. Jackson

-John Jackson is Market President for the Midtown Atlanta Region of State Bank & Trust.
+John Jackson is Atlanta Regional President of Cadence Bank.
 In banking for over 35 years, John spent 15 years with Bank South focused on retail banking, consumer lending, mortgage lending and commercial lending.
 In 1991, he moved to SouthTrust as regional manager of East Metro Atlanta, then became regional president in Jacksonville, FL.
 He co‐founded Bank of Atlanta in December 2004, serving as President and CEO.
 When it was acquired by State Bank and Trust, Mr. Jackson became Executive VP and Market President for the latter.

 John is a DeKalb County native, a graduate of the University of Georgia and serves on the boards of the Winship Cancer Institute, Covenant House of Georgia, The Carter Center Board of Councilors, and Kaiser Permanente.

 John and his wife, Sandra, reside in Fayette County.
 They have two grown daughters.

 Member since 2016

 Mr. Thigpen serves as Executive Director of Academic Support for Gwinnett County Public Schools.
 He formerly served as Principal of South Gwinnett High School, and has worked for the school district since 2005 as a math teacher, assistant principal and principal.